 Finally, start to create actionable plans that will enable you to execute this in the marketplace.
 For instance, consider:

 - Consumer segments that may pay more for whatever amendment you are making.
 E.g. 100% organic.

-- Channels that will add value such as convenience.
+- Channels will add value such as convenience.

 - Pack sizes that lend value to easier product movement by consumers with limited access to transport.

-- Pack sizes that may be smaller and more affordable but could command higher margins.
+- Pack sizes may be smaller and more affordable but could command higher margins.

 These are just a few of many approaches.
-Be creative and you will find that many prices options exist that can boost your margins.
+Be creative and you will find that many price options exist that can boost your margins.